-PSC were engaged by ElectraNet, the electricity transmission network service provider for South Australia, to undertake investigation work for the replacement of the supply transformers and installation of a 15 MVAr capacitor bank at its Ardrossan West substation in South Australia.
+PSC were engaged by ElectraNet, the electricity transmission network service provider for South Australia, to undertake investigation work for the replacement of the supply transformers, installation of a 15 MVAr capacitor bank, and an electrical harmonics study at its Ardrossan West substation in South Australia.
 This comprised:

 - A harmonics study to determine the requirement for a detuning reactor on the capacitor bank; and

 - A fault study to determine the requirements for a neutral earthing reactor or neutral earthing resistor on the supply transformers.